MariusCSaunders/Frankendama-Sharing/README.md

 This is the current ERD for this project.

-Each Frankendama will have the 5 main parts for a build and each Frankendama has many companies assosciated for each part and each company has many shapes.
+Each Frankendama will have the 5 main parts for a build and each Frankendama has many companies assosciated for each part.

 ### Analysis of Testing
 ### Continuous Integration